Currently available for £799.00 from Sweatband.com

 DKN AiRun-Z Treadmill Review

-DKN has a reputation for pushing boundaries when it comes to treadmill design, and we were eager to see if the new AiRun Z continues with this trend.
-With a long track record of bringing advanced, high-quality running machines at affordable prices to the market, DKN have steadily grown from unknown outsiders to serious competition for the old, established, brands such as Sole Fitness, Reebok, Proform, and York.
-And, a quick scan of the spec sheet prior to delivery of the AiRun-Z would appear to suggest that they may just have created one more headache for the competition!
-But, we’ve come across many treadmills that looked great on paper and disappointed when put through their paces.
+DKN has a reputation for pushing boundaries when it comes to treadmill design, and we were eager to see if their AiRun Z continues this trend.
+With a long track record of bringing advanced, high-quality running machines at affordable prices to the market, DKN has steadily grown from unknown outsider to serious competition for the old, established, brands.
+And, a quick scan of the spec sheet prior to delivery of the AiRun-Z would appear to suggest that they may just have created a bit of a headache for the competition.

 First things first.
-Before you can run on it, someone needs to unbox it and set it up. (forgive the obvious statement).
+Before you can run on it, someone needs to unbox it and set it up.
 This is where the first thing you’ll notice if you purchase an AiRun-Z is that it’s a substantial piece of machinery!
 At 105kg (231.5lbs) it’s not light either indicating that this is a serious bit of kit.
-While the price is not necessarily a guide to that, we’ve seen more expensive treadmills that aren’t really any more substantial and in some cases smaller and more lightweight than this, so upon arrival it was reassuring to see the size of the box (though one suspects that the delivery men didn’t feel the same way!)
-Other than moving the box into position, which most definitely requires 2 people, the assembly is straight-forward and takes about an hour to complete.
-The box we received contained all the parts described in the manual, so off to a good start.
+While the price is not necessarily a guide to that, we have seen more expensive treadmills that aren’t really any more substantial and in some cases smaller and more lightweight than this, so upon arrival it was reassuring to see the size of the box (though one suspects that the delivery guys didn’t feel the same way!)
+Other than moving the box into position, which most definitely requires 2 people, the assembly is straight-forward and takes about 40 odd minutes to complete.

-In your reviewer’s opinion, this is a really nice looking running machine.
+Once assembled, this is a really nice looking running machine.
 DKN have opted for a matt black finish with splashes of bright blue that are kept to a minimum and the console looks slick and modern.
 At L 185.2cm x W85cm x H142.5cm (L72.9’’ x W33.5’’ x H56.1’’) this is a slightly larger than average treadmill but because of the slick styling, it doesn’t seem to hog the room.
-It’s a good lookindg machine and one that’ll be at home in most households.
+It’s a good looking machine and one that’ll be at home in most households.

-So it goes together nicely which is always a good sign and looks good too, so what about performance?
+So what about performance?
 There are two main points of contact between man and machine on a treadmill – the console and the running deck.
-As such these are probably the two most important factors on any running machine (quality of the components themselves aside of course) and firing up and stepping onto the AiRun-Z for the first time it’s clear that on the console side at least, DKN has got it right!
+As such these are probably the two most important factors on any running machine (quality of the components themselves aside of course) and firing up and stepping onto the AiRun-Z for the first time it’s clear that on these two most fundamental fronts DKN has got it right!

-At 52cm x 148cm (20.5’’ x 58.3’’) the running area is slightly wider and longer than standard providing plenty of space even for tall runners to move around the deck area comfortably.
-This adds to the comfort of the AiRun-Z as it provides a feeling of security.
+At 52cm x 148cm (20.5’’ x 58.3’’) the running area is both wider and longer than standard, providing plenty of space even for tall runners to move around the deck area comfortably.
+This adds to the comfort of the AiRun-Z providing a feeling of security.
 This can be felt especially toward the end of a run when it’s common to start to move around on the deck more than when fresh legs are carrying you.
 There’s little worse than feeling like you have to keep looking over your shoulder to check where the rear of the deck is and thankfully there’s no such issue here thanks to its generous proportions.

 DKN claims that the cushioning on the AiRun-Z absorbs up to 40% of the force of impact compared to road running and while we don’t have the equipment to measure and confirm this, we can report that the run is prodigiously comfortable!
 The AiRun-Z features a 2mm orthopaedic belt and a progressive cushioning system that adapts as you run faster to provide protection for your joints without being uber-soft on landing.
 The balance they’ve managed to strike between cushioning and firm launch surface is an impressive achievement and one that’s not at all easy to accomplish.
 It really does set this treadmill apart and brings it to life.